 - The Princeton Review has repeatedly named Linfield a “Best in the West” college.
 Students noted Linfield’s “personalized education,” “excellent support base” as well as the “excellent reputation” for study abroad programs.

 - Linfield College tied for first among liberal arts colleges in Oregon and Washington in the 2016 U.S. News and World Report Best Ethnic Diversity.

 - Linfield welcomes students from diverse backgrounds.
 This year, 33 percent of incoming students were Americans of color and 31 percent are first-generation students.

 - The college offers many ways to stay engaged outside of the classroom, including more than 40 student organizations and 19 varsity athletic teams.
 Students may volunteer locally or internationally, perform in one of 14 music ensembles, or join a theatre production, among other possibilities.

-- Linfield is regularly named to the President’s Higher Education Community Service Honor Roll, with nearly 500 students volunteering 8,100 service hours.
+- Linfield is regularly named to the President’s Higher Education Community Service Honor Roll, with more than 600 students volunteering 8,810 service hours.
 Their priorities include sustainability, and outreach to disadvantaged youth and the homeless.

 - Linfield College is one of two Pacific Northwest schools included in the Kemper Scholarship Program, offered to only 16 institutions throughout the nation.

 - Linfield is home to the Oregon Nobel Laureate Symposium, a unique program that brings Nobel laureates to campus.